 They play such an important part in our lives, it seems only right that they be included on your big day.

-Adrienne Laursen, LMFT, Licensed Marriage Therapist and nationally recognized relationship expert, shares Relationship Resolutions for Making 2017 Your Best Year Yet.
+Adrienne Laursen, LMFT, Licensed Marriage Therapist and nationally recognized relationship expert, shares Five Important Conversations Every Couple Should Have Before Saying “I Do.”
 Adrienne is the owner of THE ENGAGEMENT COACH, and provides exclusive, customized premarital counseling to her clients nationwide.